 You have probably spent the majority of your career working from your duty rig.
 You will need to invest some time and resources into working with the different equipment for one and the fact you are coming from concealed.
 It’s not just as simple as throwing a jacket over your gun and badge.
 You’ve got to develop a change to your lifestyle, how you dress and the clothes you choose.
 It’s not rocket science and truthfully you don’t want to do anything special.
 Don’t get custom or “made for” types of clothing.
 You don’t have to make a fashion statement per say, just find clothes that help break up, blend and are comfortable.
 Then, once you find something you like, go back and buy more.

 The last thing is the big one, invest in a quality concealment holster.
-You shouldn’t have to invest more than $100 for a decent one.
-Now the hard part is finding one you really like.
+You shouldn’t have to invest too much money for a decent holster.
+The hard part is finding one you really like.
 Please review previous blogs on holster selection criterion and don’t feel forced to go with what everyone else goes with since they probably are in the same boat as you.
 A common response I heard from class was it “sounded or looked good” until they had to use it in a serious manner.
 There are plenty of good choices and you may have to pay for a few before you find that good fit.
 Even then, having at least a backup holster for different circumstances is a good idea.
 Don’t be shy, ask to borrow some from friends and coworkers to feel them out first before you buy.

 I’m excited to see the interest in concealed carry, it’s a huge step in the right direction as a country.
 Like anything it’s a learned skill and will take time and effort on your part.